unbit/uwsgi.it/CustomerQuickstart.md

 Domains
 -------

-Every web application need a domain to be accessed.
+Every web application needs a domain to be accessed.

 Domains are mapped to a customer, so multiple containers can use them (to implement clustering, load balancing or high availability)